He is a wise man who does not grieve for the things which he has not, but rejoices for those which he has.

 This person lives a life of gratitude.
-Every single day they take the time to show appreciation for life; for living.
+Every single day they take the time to show appreciation for the life they live.
 They are thankful, humble and optimistic.
-Yes, they too experience problems and setbacks, however they always look for the good without complaining, blaming or making excuses.
+Yes, they too experience problems and setbacks, however, they always look for the good without complaining, blaming or making excuses.

 No matter what happens they try their best to focus on the good in people as well.
 As such, you will never hear them gossiping or speaking badly of others.
 In fact, they are always genuinely happy for other people’s successes and very compassionate and encouraging when it comes to listening to people’s problems and hardships.
 As a result, they don’t indulge in comparing themselves to others.
 There are no comparisons to be made when everything in your life is seen as a miracle.

-These people are incredibly grateful for what they have, and especially appreciative for all the things that money just can’t buy, i.e. friendships, family, love, companionship, etc. Yes, of course there are things missing that they would like to have, however, they don’t obsess over these things.
+These people are incredibly grateful for what they have and especially appreciative of all the things that money just can’t buy, i.e. friendships, family, love, companionship, etc. Yes, of course, there are things missing that they would like to have, however, they don’t obsess over these things.
 They instead focus on what they have (abundance mentality) while working on the things that they want to bring more of into their life.

 How to Start Living with More Gratitude

 Let’s now take a look at how to develop the habit of gratitude.
 And that’s essentially what gratitude is.
 It’s simply a habit that you can learn to develop and grow over time.
 And of course, like with any habit, it takes repeated consistent action over at least 30 days to install into your psyche.